sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - Having VS2026 beta installed can prevent `Package Manager` from function correctly.
 - Trying to installed packages after having VS2026 beta installed could cause the following error:
 	`Error: The given key 'VS18' was not present in the dictionary.
 Upgrade of TcPkgUI packages failed.
 ExitCode: 574`
-- You'll need to uninstall VS2026 which will allow the package manager to function again.
+- You'll need to uninstall VS2026 via the `Visual Studio Installer` which will allow the package manager to function again.

 ## TE9000 - Safety Projects
 - Trying to add a `TE9000` Safety project to a TwinCAT solution open in Visual Studios
 	- Option to `add New item...` is greyed.
 	- Safety project templates won't load. after pressing `add New item...`.
-- To resolve this, in the `VS installer`, select the `Component` tab and type `SDK tools`
+- To resolve this, in the `Visual Studio Installer`, select the `Individual Components` tab and type `DSL` which should show either `modelling SDK/DSL tools`
 - It might show up as a different name, but if it the only one when searching.
 That will be the necessary component to install

 ## TF2000 - HMI projects